Get a place to stay if you're homeless and on the streets

 The No Accommodation Network has a list of charities who provide night shelters.

 How to get into a hostel

-You need a referral to get into many hostels - especially in London.
-This means a charity, outreach team or council will need to contact the hostel on your behalf.
+You need a referral to get into many hostels, especially in London.
+This means a charity, outreach team or council will need to contact the hostel for you.

-Some hostels will let you call them or turn up in person.
-This is called self referral.
+Some hostels will let you self refer by calling them or turning up in person.
+These are called direct access hostels.